-The Inspiration That the Lord Jesus’ Refusal to Observe the Sabbath Brings to Us
+Inspiration From the Lord Jesus’ Refusal to Observe the Sabbath

 No matter how I thought, I couldn’t figure out this question; after asking my pastor and elders, I still got no satisfactory answer.
 So I came into the presence of the Lord and prayed: “Oh Lord!
 There’s something I’m not clear on.
 In the Age of Law, Jehovah God asked us humans to observe the Sabbath, but the Lord Jesus didn’t observe it when He came.
 Since they are the work done by one God, why is there a contradiction between them?
 But I believe that whatever You do has meaning and is of benefit to us.
 I’m willing to be enlightened by You and understand Your will.
 Amen!”